 Corporate residence is determined by the place of incorporation.

-However, starting from 1 January 2021, legal entities established under the laws of other countries, but have an effective management in Ukraine, are recognised as corporate income tax payers in Ukraine on a general basis.
+However, starting from 1 January 2022, legal entities that are established under the laws of other countries, but have an effective management in Ukraine, are recognised as CIT payers in Ukraine on a general basis.

-Importantly, such corporate income taxpayers should not be taxed with respect to their foreign income.
+Importantly, such CIT payers should not be taxed with respect to their foreign income.

 Permanent establishment (PE)